skills/introduction-to-github/README.md

    - Name the repository something easy for you to recognize and remember.
    ![Create a new repository](/images/create-new-repository.png)

 3. After your new repository is created, wait about 20 seconds, then refresh your new repository page.
 Follow the step-by-step instructions in the new repository's README.
+[GitHub Actions](https://docs.github.com/en/actions) will automatically close this welcome and open the first step.

 </details>